Fosamprenavir (Telzir, Lexiva)

 Fosamprenavir is available as 700 mg tablets.
 It can be taken with or without food.
 It should be stored at room temperature.
 If you take fosamprenavir with ritonavir, be sure to keep the ritonavir in your refrigerator, or for up to 30 days at room temperature (below 77 degrees F, or 25 degrees C).
 Unlike the original version of amprenavir, fosamprenavir does not contain vitamin E.

 The most common side effects are nausea, diarrhea, vomiting, rash, and headache.
 Some patients also felt numbness around the mouth, and abdominal pain.
 Less than 1% of people get serious skin reactions, including Stevens-Johnson syndrome.
-No other side effects seem to be very serious.
 The diarrhea in most cases can be controlled with over-the-counter medications.

 Fosamprenavir is a sulfa drug.
 If you are allergic to sulfa drugs, be sure to tell your doctor.